caparepa/SchibstedExchangeTestApp/README.md

 # SchibstedExchangeTestApp
-Test application for Schibsted Media test
+This application is a technical test for Schibsted Media.
+I'll keep working on it as practice, in order to implement different patterns used on Android development.